danp0kes/danp0kes/README.md

         <img src="gifs/weekend-effect.gif" alt="Weekend Effect Gif" width="300">
       </a>
     </td>
     <td>How do market trends continue throughout the weekend?
 Are Friday and Monday returns correlated?
-In this <a href="https://github.com/danp0kes/monday-effect" target="_blank">project</a>, I use historical S&P data to find correlations between stock prices on different days of the week. <br><br>
+Which day of the week is riskiest to invest on?
+Check out the <a href="https://github.com/danp0kes/monday-effect" target="_blank">project.</a> <br><br>
-    Results: Trading on Monday after a poor Friday performance results in greatest gain.
-Stronger correlations exist between prices on Monday and Tuesday.
-In a bull market invest on Friday, in a bear market invest on Monday.
+    Results: Trading on Monday after a poor Friday performance results in greatest gain with the least risk.
     </td>
   </tr>
 </table>